Launch It

-Launch It is the new name for The London Youth Support Trust, which rebranded in 2019.
-Building on their 19 years’ experience of supporting young people from disadvantaged backgrounds to start successful and sustainable businesses, they have expanded their services across the UK.

-The London Youth Support Trust is a youth enterprise charity in the United Kingdom founded in 2000 to help young people from disadvantaged backgrounds.
+Launch It (formerly the London Youth Support Trust), is a youth enterprise charity in the United Kingdom founded in 2000 to help young people from disadvantaged backgrounds.
 Through their business incubation centres, they provide young people aged 18–30 with guidance and space at a subsidised rent to develop their business.

-They have centres in Tottenham, Aylesbury, Peckham and a newly launched centre in Mitcham.
+They have centres in Tottenham, Aylesbury, Peckham and Mitcham.

 The Trust's newest centre, The Mitcham Enterprise Centre, was opened by Siobhain Mcdonagh, the MP of Merton in 2018.

 Centres

 Tottenham Green Enterprise Centre (TGEC)

 The Tottenham Green Enterprise Centre was set up as a joint venture involving the London Borough of Haringey, the Tottenham Task Force, the College of North East London and North London TEC.
 In 2008, the London Youth Support Trust took over the running of the centre, hosting a range of different businesses.

 639 Enterprise Centre

 The 639 Enterprise Centre, based in Tottenham, was established with funding from the Mayor of London's Regeneration fund, targeted at improving communities damaged by the 2011 London Riots.
 The centre was opened by Boris Johnson, Mayor of London in May 2013.